How Global Entry Saved Me $570 When I Arrived Late to the Airport

 The primary feature of Global Entry is that it allows you to skip the giant immigration line when you return to the US from overseas.
 But it serves another purpose, as well.
 And it saved me hundreds of dollars (potentially $1,000+) during my trip to Abu Dhabi.

-Reminder: You can receive a 5-year Global Entry membership for free (normally $100) if you pay with one of these cards:
+Reminder: You can receive a 5-year Global Entry membership (up to $100 statement credit) if you pay with one of these cards:

 - United℠ Explorer Card